wcharczuk/go-incr/README.md

 - `VarEqual` ignores being set to the value it already holds.
 This is the cheapest place to stop a no-op write, since nothing downstream is consulted: measured over 4096 dependents, 329us for a plain `Var` against 87ns.
+(The performance section above quotes 26ns for the same operation; that is a different graph -- a no-op write with a handful of dependents rather than a few thousand.)
 - `CutoffEqual` stops propagation further down, for computed rather than set values.
 - `Cutoff`/`Cutoff2` take an arbitrary predicate, for when "changed enough to matter" is a judgement rather than equality.